 1. Begin building human development alliances and other consultative processes that embrace the full range of key external partners.

 Such alliances and processes help generate public interest and mobilize action.
 They serve as mechanisms for impact monitoring and for sustained advocacy and follow-up for HDR policy recommendations and human development more generally.
 The establishment of these human development communities is being encouraged in all countries, along with regional networks that are able to foster exchanges of data, analysis, experiences and good practices across regions.
-The human development network in the Philippines is a good example.

 - The UNDP Country Office, Regional Bureau, or Regional Centre should be a partner in the HDR process.
 It can play the role of convener and facilitator in the formation of the HDR team; provide guidance, orientation and training (box 3); act as a gateway to international expertise and good practices; and support advocacy and follow-up.
 It can be helpful in establishing ties with local and national governments and other key actors.
 Because of the responsibilities for review and endorsement within UNDP, the Country Office, Regional Bureaux, Regional Centres and HDRO should all be kept informed at critical points throughout the HDR process.

-- The participation of other stakeholders — local communities (for example, through focus groups), academic leaders, local government officials, civil society organizations, social workers, rural associations, representatives of marginalized population groups, labour, policy makers and parliamentarians, local media, the private sector and so on — is equally important for information sharing, the full consideration of policy options and the implementation of recommendations.
+- The participation of other stakeholders — local communities (for example, through focus groups), local government officials, civil society organizations, social workers, rural associations, representatives of marginalized population groups, labour, policy makers and parliamentarians, local media, the private sector and so on — is equally important for information sharing, the full consideration of policy options and the implementation of recommendations.
 (See the research and analysis modules for more detail.)

 - Links should also be established with Millennium Development Goals Report processes and with the Poverty Reduction Strategy Paper process.